james-flynn-ie/james-flynn-ie.github.io/index.md

 <iframe src="https://githubbadge.appspot.com/james-flynn-ie?s=1" style="border: 10;height: 128px;width: 200px;overflow: hidden;" frameBorder="0"></iframe>

-If you see anything that you like, then please feel free to Star or Fork and contribute to any of the repositories.
+If you see any projects that you like, then please feel free to Star or Fork them and contribute.

-## Enjoy!
+## Have fun and Enjoy!